 A sympathetic nerve block can be used to diagnose or treat pain involving the nerves of the sympathetic nervous system.
 Examples of conditions for which a sympathetic nerve block might be used include:

-Pain from spasms in the blood vessels after frostbite
+Pain from spasms in the blood vessels

 Complex regional pain syndrome, previously called reflex sympathetic dystrophy and causalgia

-Some types of chronic abdominal pain
+Some types of chronic stomach pain

 Sympathetic nerve block procedure